Deltares/hatyan/README.md

 - this script uses the rpmbuild command and the specfile to generate an RPM on a CentOS/RHEL machine with the correct dependencies installed
 - rpmbuild uses the specfile scripts/hatyan_python-latest.spec as input
 - the dependencies for the RPM are documented in the specfile
-- the required Python libraries are documented in requirements_dev.txt: these are fixed, which is at least relevant for sip, since it needs to be compatible with pyqt5==5.7.1 for Qt5 plots
+- the required Python libraries are documented in requirements_dev.txt: these are fixed versions, which is at least relevant for sip, since it needs to be compatible with pyqt5==5.7.1 for Qt5 plots
-- additionally, the library pyqt5==5.7.1 (specfile) is for interative QT5 plots.
+- additionally, the library pyqt5==5.7.1 (hardcoded in specfile) is for interative QT5 plots.
 There is a newer version but it requires glibc >2.14, while 2.12 is the highest version available on CentOS/RedHat 6)
 - to test hatyan on CentOS without installing an RPM: use the script scripts/hatyan_rpmbuild_nobinaries.sh, this creates a comparable setup in the home directory and a ~/hatyan_fromhome.sh file comparable to hatyan command.
 If you get an error about X11-forwarding, first try the xterm command.